 Session 2.
-How will data be used?
-11:00 - 12:30 Modern IT enables massive usage of data in a growing number of application areas.
-We will consider here three concrete examples of such areas that are going to be profoundly affected by Big Data in the coming years.
-We will also address the related data protection concerns.
-Topics and speakers: Data in humanitarian action, Massimo Marelli, Head of Data Protection Office, International Committee of the Red Cross Data in epidemiology, Marcel Salathé, Associate Professor, EPFL Data protection in personalized health, Jean-Pierre Hubaux, Professor, Laboratory of data Security, EPFL LUNCH AND NETWORKING 12:30-13:30 Session 3.
+The use of data for healthcare and pandemics 11:00 - 12:30 The COVID-19 crisis has had a significant impact on every aspect of our lives and societies.
+We will consider here the role that data has played in helping to address the pandemic, how that could be built on going forward, and how the underlying sensitive data can be protected.
+Topics and speakers: Data in epidemiology, Marcel Salathé, Professor, Laboratory of Digital Epidemiology, EPFL Data for contact tracing, Carmela Troncoso, Professor, Security and Privacy Engineering Laboratory, EPFL Privacy-conscious health data sharing, Jean-Pierre Hubaux, Professor, Laboratory for Data Security and Academic Director of C4DT, EPFL Moderator: Olivier Crochat, Executive Director, Centre for Digital Trust, EPFL LUNCH AND NETWORKING 12:30 - 13:30 Session 3.
 Principles of Data Governance 13:30 - 15:00 The principles of data governance must be developed and implemented with a multi- stakeholder approach.
 Civil society has a role to develop a framework of good practices; government can implement such a framework through new regulations; and vendors have a role in helping to develop trust through their technologies and practices.
-Topics and speakers: (to be invited) Ethical data handling.
+Topics and speakers: Ethical data handling.
 Robin Wilton, Senior Advisor for Internet Trust, Internet Society Government.
 Anna Buchta, Head of Unit "Policy & Consultation", European Data Protection Supervisor Developing corporate trust.
-Jean-Yves Art, Senior Director, Strategic Partnerships, Microsoft Coffee Break 15:00 - 15:30
+Jean-Yves Art, Senior Director, Strategic Partnerships, Microsoft Moderator: Michael Kende, Visiting Professor, Graduate Institute, Geneva Coffee Break and Virtual Networking with the Speakers 15:00 - 15:30